palewire/first-python-notebook/docs/_build_html/_sources/git/index.rst.txt

 In this chapter, we'll step away from Python and the notebook to introduce another important tool: `git <https://en.wikipedia.org/wiki/Git>`_.

-Git a command-line tool that tracks changes in files and makes it easier to collaborate with our programmers.
+Git is a command-line tool that tracks changes in files and makes it easier to collaborate with our programmers.
 It is widely used in open-source software and by most professional software development teams.

 It will allow us to edit and delete our code without fear of losing past work.
-Ultimately it will enable to publish our notebook for the entire world to read and remix.
+Ultimately it will enable us to publish our notebook for the entire world to read and remix.

 *************************
 Creating a new repository